ds-102/sp21/about.md

 The course structure this semester is different from previous semesters as we adapt to remote learning.
 For changes to grading, see the grading tab.

-**Lecture:** Each lecture will be released as pre-recorded video and linked to from the main course page.
-You must view each lecture’s video before the corresponding discussion section.
+**Lecture:** Each lecture will be released as a playlist of short, 3-15 minute videos totalling about an hour (total length will vary from lecture to lecture), linked to from the main course page.
+We ask that you view each lecture’s video before the corresponding discussion session.
+We’ll have Piazza threads for each lecture where you can ask questions.

 **Discussion session:**

-* **When:** Tuesdays and Thursdays from 9:40AM to 10:30AM, OR alternate time slot (to be announced)
+* **When:** Tuesdays and Thursdays from 10:10 AM to 11:00 AM, OR alternate time slot (to be announced)
-* **Where:** Remote instruction.
+* **Where:** Remote instruction over Zoom.
 See Piazza posts for corresponding Zoom links.
 * **What:** Discussion of the corresponding lecture’s contents (see main page for schedule).
+Discussion sessions will help you bridge the big ideas in lecture videos with the problem-solving skills you’ll need for the homework.
-Every lecture will come with a short worksheet that is due before the start of the discussion session (9:40 am Tuesdays and Thursdays).
-Attendance is highly encouraged but not mandatory.
-An alternate discussion time slot will be arranged for students for whom the main timeslot is unavailable or inconvenient.
+  * Every lecture will come with a short worksheet that is due before the start of the discussion session (10:10 am Tuesdays and Thursdays).
+We’d like you to attempt each problem and either provide your solution, or a short explanation of where you got stuck.
+You can either fill in your answers in the provided notebook or on paper, and upload your responses to the corresponding Gradescope assignment.
+  * Attendance is highly encouraged but not mandatory.
+These sessions will be recorded and released the following day.
+An alternate discussion time slot will be arranged for students with conflicts or time zone issues with the default time.

-**Lab:** There will be no lab meetings.
+**Lab:** There will be no lab meetings: we ask that you complete lab assignments on your own time and use office hours to get help from course staff.

 <!-- **If you are requesting an extension for a HW or lab assignment (due to either DSP accommodations or other extenuating circumstances), please email any of the GSIs prior to the original deadline date.** Please avoid emailing the professors. -->

 ## Office Hours Schedules

+Office hours will be announced soon on Piazza.
 See Piazza posts for corresponding Zoom links.

 <!-- <iframe src="https://calendar.google.com/calendar/embed?src=c_i6vcnkqpt1pl5rfp8dsqle1kus%40group.calendar.google.com&ctz=America%2FLos_Angeles" style="border: 0" width="800" height="600" frameborder="0" scrolling="no"></iframe> -->